-Official Twitter account of @UNDP Partnership for the Future.
+Official Twitter account of @UNDP in Cyprus.
 A programme funded by the European Union contributing to the peace-building process in Cyprus.

 CELEBRATING FAMAGUSTA ON WORLD HERITAGE DAY

 In 2012–17, approx. 3 Million EURO of EUROPEAN UNION funding is beinginvested in Famagusta’s cultural heritage through UNDP Cyprusin support of projects identified by the bi-communal Technical Committee on Cultural Heritage.
 A further €8.7 Million of EU funding was invested on other cultural heritage conservation projects island-wide to support the ongoing peace and confidence building efforts and bring Cypriots together around their shared heritage.
 In total, approximately €11.7 Million have been provided by the European Union through the Aid Programme for the Turkish Cypriot community to implement the priorities of the Technical Committee on Cultural Heritage for the preservation of the island-wide cultural heritage in Cyprus.
 The European Union is the largest contributor to the work of the Technical Committee on Cultural Heritage in Cyprus.

 “I don’t remember such a big investment of money being put into cultural heritage in this part of Europe, in a long time” observes Glafkos Constantinides, one of 12 members (6 Greek Cypriots and 6 Turkish Cypriots) of the bi-communal Technical Committee on Cultural Heritage responsible for the selection of heritage sites to benefit from EU and UNDP supported conservation works islandwide.